weaveworks-guides/weave-net-legacy/weave-cloud-microservices/includes/setup-kubernetes-sock-shop.md

 ### Install and Launch the Weave Cloud Probes

-Install and launch the Weave Cloud probes onto your Kubernetes cluster.
-This command installs all of the Cloud tokens onto your cluster: Flux for Continuous Delivery, Scope for Troubleshooting and Cortex for Prometheus Monitoring.
+ This `yaml` file below installs all of the Cloud probes in a DaemonSet and launches them to your cluster.
+This allows you to use: Flux for Continuous Delivery, Scope for Troubleshooting and Cortex for Prometheus Monitoring.

 From the master: